syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ### Grouping via DataBinding

+ Grouping several hubtiles can also be done by populating hubtile into a collection by providing proper binding to the collection.
 Below example demonstartes how to populate a group of hubtiles inside a listview in MVVM pattern.
 1. Create a new WPF project.
 2. Create a  Model class and specify the elements of the HubTile
 #### Model